7 Most Interesting Space Needle Facts

-Space Needle is an iconic landmark located in Seattle, Washington that soars 605 ft into the sky.
+Space Needle is the iconic landmark located in Seattle, Washington that soars 605 ft into the sky.
+It’s been ranked among the top four tallest towers of its class in North America along with the CN Tower in Toronto, Canada; Sears Tower in Chicago, IL and Stratosphere Tower in Las Vegas, Nevada.
+It’s one of the undeniable symbols of Seattle, Washinghton just like the Eiffel Tower is synonymous with the capital of France, Paris.
 Visiting the famous Tower is one of the most popular things to do in Seattle, Washington and despite its fast elevators that travel at a speed of almost 10 miles per hour, expect to wait in line for an average for one hour if you want to see its popular observation deck located at 520 ft off the ground.

 Below we present some very interesting Space Needle facts that will help make your next visit to Seattle more enjoyable: